andremoreira73/Project_portfolio/Pears/README.md

 # Summary of the results from this case study

 - The variety Ercolini (ER) reacts strongly to the treatment.
-- The variety Carmen (CA) reacts to the treatment, however the difference between the samples is not statistically significant.
+- The varieties Carmen (CA) and Limonera (LI) show a weaker reaction to the treatment.
-- Finally, the variety Limonera (LI) does not show in this period any reaction to the treatment.
+- We looked into several different dimensions of this trial using Seaborn and scipy statistical package.